Art Programme in Brussels

 Brussels’ museums can be described as flamboyant…both inside and out!
 For their architectural styles often rival the richness of their collections and displays.
 Your first morning in Brussels should certainly convince you!

 Let’s start our day with one of the city’s trump cards!
 In perfect synch with contemporary trends, the old Palace of Fine Arts was renamed BOZAR.
 This gigantic building is a masterpiece of the Art Deco period of the architect Victor Horta.
 The building recently underwent a comprehensive restoration and now houses several multimedia spaces in addition to its many exhibition galleries, and the imposing Henry Le Bœuf Concert Hall, an ideal venue for the hundreds of concerts by chamber ensembles and symphony orchestras held there each year.
-For your own copy of the BOZAR programme, please click on BOZAR - Centre for Fine Arts (BRUXELLES)!
+For your own copy of the BOZAR programme, please click on BOZAR - Centre for Fine Arts in Brussels (BRUXELLES)!

 > Royal Museums of Art